chrisjcom/rsm_project/README.md

 ## Install dependencies

-**Step 2:** The project dependencies will be installed running the follow command in your terminal inside the folder of the project.
+**Step 2:** The project dependencies will be installed running the next command in your terminal inside the folder of the project.

 ```bash
 npm install